New wave music: 1970s: Origins and breakthrough

-In October 1978, the Cars released the single "My Best Friend's Girl" which was one of the first new wave singles to enter the Top 40 peaking at number 35 on the U.S. Billboard Hot 100 chart, and reaching number three in the UK.
-In January 1979, Blondie released "Heart of Glass" which became the first new wave single to reach number 1 on the US Billboard Hot 100 and the UK Singles Chart.
-This success was followed by other new wave hits including M's "Pop Muzik", Tubeway Army's "Are 'Friends' Electric?", the Police's "Roxanne" and "Message in a Bottle", Gary Numan's "Cars", the Knack's "Good Girls Don't" and the Buggles' "Video Killed the Radio Star", which not only became a hit but later made history in 1981 as the first music video played on MTV.
+In late 1978 and 1979, new wave acts began to make chart appearances and receive airplay on rock stations and rock discos in the US.
+In October 1978, the Cars released the single "My Best Friend's Girl", which reached number three in the UK and was one of the first new wave singles to enter the top 40 on the US Billboard Hot 100 chart.
+In January 1979, Blondie released "Heart of Glass", which became the first new wave single to reach number one on the US Billboard Hot 100.
+In June 1979, "My Sharona" by the Knack was released, hitting number one on the Billboard Hot 100; its success, combined with new wave albums being much cheaper to produce during the music industry's worst slump in decades, prompted record companies to sign new wave groups.
+This success was followed by other new wave hits including M's "Pop Muzik", Tubeway Army's "Are 'Friends' Electric?", the Police's "Roxanne" and "Message in a Bottle", Gary Numan's "Cars", and the Knack's "Good Girls Don't".